 Bringing It All Together

 We might say next that Innovation category winners are going to technologies that are firmly on the curve, have come to industry awareness at some level, and are somewhere closer or beyond mass media hype.
-VR has been passing through the mass media awareness point over the past 1-2 years, particularly 2015.
-This perspective, one that orients and locates the various technologies shown at AIA National around a position on the Hyper Curve is didactic.
+VR has been passing through the mass media awareness point over the past 1-2 years, particularly in 2015.
+This perspective, one that orients and locates the various technologies shown at AIA National around a position on the Hyper Cycle is didactic.
 It should alert the reader, for instance, to tread carefully around certain technologies.
 After the Peak of Inflated Expectations comes supplier failures and consolidations.
 This can mean failure in choosing winner vendors and having to retreat back and choose and learn other technologies.

 Yet, the AIA’s wish for us as professionals this year was to take risks.
-To recognize that risk taking and building in failure as part of the innovation cycle is necessary—even in the field of architecture where culturally such views have been anathema.
+To recognize that risk-taking and building in failure as part of the innovation cycle is necessary—even in the field of architecture where culturally such views have been anathema.
 Architects are a “risk adverse” bunch.
-But our survival as a professional species depends now—more so than than at any other time—on taking strategic and calculated risks.
+But our survival as a professional species depends now—more so than at any other time—on taking strategic and calculated risks.

 If we were to look at BIM from the standpoint of the primary authoring tools, Pete, where would you say these tools are?
 Would it not be the case that 20 – 30 percent of all architects have fully adopted BIM?
 Certainly some reports point to much higher numbers.
 Doesn’t this curve, which titles this phase with the use of the world “plateau” further support our early comment about BIM maturing?